 IUP is accepting applications for the Gettysburg Summer Leadership Conference online up to July 25, the first day of class.
 There will be no on-site registration this year as we are totally online.
 Advance registration is strongly encouraged, as space

-Summer 2018 Pennsylvania State Education Association (PSEA) Leadership Conference – Gettysburg, Pennsylvania
+Summer 2021 Pennsylvania State Education Association (PSEA) Leadership Conference is moving online this year.

 View course descriptions below.

-LDC Member and IUP professor Mark Twiest (email@example.com) and IUP professor Meghan Twiest (firstname.lastname@example.org) meet with participants of the IUP credit option on a regular basis.
+LDC member and IUP professor Susan Sibert (email@example.com) will meet with participants of the IUP credit option on a regular basis.

 professional educational setting and outline how you intend to utilize the information learned in your sessions.
-The paper should be completed in a scholarly manner, and be of sufficient length (typically seven to 12 pages) in order to treat
+The paper should be completed in a scholarly manner, and be of sufficient length (typically three to five pages/credit) in order to treat

-For further information about courses and requirements, contact Mark Twiest at
+For further information about courses and requirements, contact Susan Sibert at firstname.lastname@example.org

 (Participants must first register with PSEA for the Leadership Conference)